 - practise complex conversations for employment

-- present and undestand complex presentations in a workplace or professional role
+- present and understand complex presentations in a workplace or professional role

 - give and follow a range of complex instructions in a workplace